Political views of Bill O'Reilly: News media

+Television news

 In an interview with commentator Bill Maher, former CBS News anchor Dan Rather accused Fox News Channel of receiving "talking points" from the Republican controlled White House.
 O'Reilly criticized Rather heavily, responding that Rather did not offer any evidence to support the claim.
 O'Reilly cited his defense of Rather during the Memogate incident:

 As you may remember, I defended Rather in the Bush National Guard debacle.
 I said Rather did not intentionally put on a bogus story.
 He just didn't check it out, he was too anxious for the story to be true.

 Now many of you criticized me for that defense, but I'm a fact-based guy.
 And there's no evidence Dan Rather fabricated anything.
 It was sloppy reporting that did him in.

 But now the fabrication word is in play again.
 If Dan Rather has evidence of White House dictums coming to FOX News employees, he needs to display that evidence.
 We are awaiting his appearance.
 We'll let you know when it is.

 O'Reilly has gone after PBS personality Bill Moyers.
 O'Reilly criticized Moyers for having no balance in his presentations, citing a criticism by PBS' own ombudsman.
 He also called Moyers dishonest for making disparaging remarks about O'Reilly to Rolling Stone and then later denying he made the remarks when confronted by one of O'Reilly's producers.

 CNN journalists were prominent among those critical of O'Reilly when he stated that he "couldn't get over the fact" that a largely African-American crowd at a Harlem restaurant behaved no differently than patrons of a white restaurant and garnered media coverage O'Reilly objected to CNN's portrayal of his commentary, stating that CNN had been irresponsible in mischaracterizing his remark as racist, when in fact, he said, he was actually speaking against racism.

 O'Reilly scolded MSNBC and CNN for not providing coverage of the ceremony that awarded Lieutenant Michael P. Murphy the Medal of Honor during their primetime shows.
 O'Reilly said that "[O]n their prime-time broadcast last night, CNN and MSNBC just said no to Lieutenant Michael Murphy and his proud family," that the networks "despise the Bush administration and believe anything positive like American heroes in war zones, detract from their negative assessment of the administration" and that they should not claim to support the troops and ignore their heroism.
-MSNBC and CNN had covered the events during their daytime programs.CNN: The Situation Room, October 22, 2007.
+MSNBC and CNN had covered the events during their daytime programs.